CiscoTestAutomation/geniefiletransferutilslib/docs/index.rst

 FileTransferUtils
 =================

-A package containing a collecton of file transfer libraries to/from remote servers.
+A package containing a collecton of file transfer libraries to/from device/remote servers.

 .. toctree::